Kyuunex/Youmu/README.md

 # Youmu

-Youmu is a osu! related discord bot that tracks: group changes, new ranked maps, any user's mapping activity.
+Youmu is a osu! related discord bot that tracks: group changes, ~~new ranked maps~~, any user's mapping activity.
 Additionally there's RSS feed tracking functionality.

 This bot is built using discord.py and uses sqlite3 database.